jpanged/wedding/_pages/story.md

     </div>
 </div>

 **R:** Josiah and I have been at the same school since preschool, but our story begins in the percussion section in junior high band.
 For those of you who know, percussion can get a little boring sometimes while counting rests that we took the opportunity to get to know each other.
 As awkward pre-teens we slowly built a friendship, joking with each other and sharing about our interests.
-Josiah was the first to introduce me to Doctor Who, The Office, and Coldplay, all of which are still my favorites today.
+Josiah was the first to introduce me to *Doctor Who*, *The Office*, and Coldplay, all of which are still my favorites today.
 We grew up together, went to school dances together, and really got to play a big role in each others lives, shaping us into the people we are today.
 He was and will always be my best friend.

 <div class="img-flex-container">
     <div class="img-flex-md" style="min-width: 250px">